My Chemical Romance: 2009–2011: Danger Days: The True Lives of the Fabulous Killjoys

-Since Bryar's departure, My Chemical Romance has not had a full time drummer.
+Since Bryar's departure, My Chemical Romance has not had a full-time drummer.
 In a March 2010 MTV interview about the new album, Way explained, "There's no title yet ...
 I'm actually kind of excited about that.
 It's kind of 'anything goes' at this point, but I'm so happy with the songs."
-Though the band eventually decided on the title of their fourth album, it continued to go unannounced, with various rumors circulating and the band stating on their website that it will be revealed "all in due time".
+Though the band eventually decided on the title of their fourth album, it continued to go unannounced, with various rumors circulating and the band stating on their website that it would be revealed "all in due time".

 During the 2010 San Diego Comic-Con, Way announced that the band had finished recording the fourth studio album.
 This was later confirmed by Iero on the band's website, announcing that the album was "done, finished, kaput, in the proverbial can, and being played loudly as we drive way too fast in our respective cars."
 In September, a trailer video was uploaded to My Chemical Romance's official YouTube page titled Art is a Weapon, which announced the title of the album: Danger Days: The True Lives of the Fabulous Killjoys.
-On September 22, 2010, the band premiered their song "Na Na Na (Na Na Na Na Na Na Na Na Na)" on Zane Lowe's BBC Radio 1 show, and Los Angeles-based radio station KROQ-FM.
-The song officially release as a single on September 28.
+On September 22, 2010, the band premiered their song "Na Na Na (Na Na Na Na Na Na Na Na Na)" on Zane Lowe's BBC Radio 1 show and the Los Angeles-based radio station KROQ-FM.
+The song was officially released as a single on September 28.
 The album was released on November 22, 2010.
-The second single, "The Only Hope for Me Is You", was released on October 12, 2010.
-Some of the other singles from the album include, "Sing", and "Planetary (Go!)".
-"Sing", in particular, would go on to be covered by the cast of the American musical drama TV series Glee in February 2011, and later re-recorded as a charity single in response to the 2011 Tōhoku earthquake and tsunami.
+The second single, "Sing", was released on November 3, 2010.
+Some of the other singles from the album include "Planetary (Go!)", "Bulletproof Heart", "The Only Hope for Me Is You", and "The Kids from Yesterday".
+"Sing", in particular, would go on to be covered by the cast of the American musical drama TV series Glee in February 2011 and later re-recorded as a charity single in response to the 2011 Tōhoku earthquake and tsunami.
 American broadcaster Glenn Beck labelled the song as propaganda, stating that it was an example of how "our whole culture right now is set up for you and the values that we grew up on to lose", and was an anthem telling people to "join [them]".
-Gerard Way responded to the accusation by saying "I think the word Glenn Beck was looking for was 'subversion' not 'propaganda' [...]
+Gerard Way responded to the accusation by saying, "I think the word Glenn Beck was looking for was 'subversion' not 'propaganda' [...]
 I don't know what it would be considered propaganda for—truth?
 Sentiment?".